warbe-maker/VBA-Excel-Obstructions/README.md

 ## Usage
 ### The _All_ service
-For a 'brute force' approach _mObstructions.All_ performs all the other services allowing to skip one or another.
+For a 'brute force' approach _mObstructions.All_ performs all the other services allowing to skip one or another. _All_ is an 'all but ...' service because any obstruction may be ignored.

 The _All_ service is used as follows
 ```vb